Slijkenburg

 Slijkenburg (Slikenboarch) is a village in Weststellingwerf in the province of Friesland, the Netherlands.
 It had a population of around 36 in 2017.

 It is the southernmost village of Friesland, located at the Overijssel provincial border.

-The village was first mentioned in 1398 as Slickenborg, and refers to a borg on silted soil.
+The village was first mentioned in 1398 as Slickenborg; its name refers to a borg on silted soil.

 In 1580, a sluice was built in Slijkenburg.
 In 1672, a sconce was built around the village to protect against the Prince-Bishop of Münster.
 Slijkenburg was home to 68 people in 1840.